harshsharma1506/harshsharma1506/README.md

 * 🌍  I'm based in Delhi
 * 🖥️  See my portfolio at [portfolio](http://harrycodeswhileworldsleeps.github.io/harsh-s-cv/)
 * ✉️  You can contact me at [harrypressplay@gmail.com](mailto:harrypressplay@gmail.com)
-* 🚀  I'm currently working as an SAP BI / BW developer for Stanley Black and Decker
+* 🚀  I'm currently working as an SAP BI / BW / ABAP developer for Stanley Black and Decker
-* 🧠  I'm paving my way to become an SAP BI consultant and full stack web dev
+* 🧠  I'm paving my way to become an SAP Technical consultant and a data oriented developer.
 * 🤝  I'm open for collaborating on web apps backend and SAP computational projects
 * ⚡  I love listening to pop music and love reading science fiction .
 I love making detailed and trendy softwares.